parry-drew/Cooking/Desserts/ZucchiniBread.md

 In a medium bowl, whisk together Almond Milk, vegetable oil, vanilla extract, and sugars.
 Shred the zucchini using a grater and squeeze it over a strainer to release some of the liquid.
 Whisk thoroughly, then add the shredded zucchini and almonds.

 Pour the wet ingredients into the dry ingredients and fold together with a spatula.
 Make sure all of the flour is thoroughly incorporated into the batter.
-Spoon batter into prepared pan, sprinkle the top with sliced almonds and place in the oven.
+Spoon batter into prepared pan and place in the oven.
 Bake for about 1 hour, or until a skewer inserted into the center of the bread comes out clean.

 Allow to cool in pan for 20 minutes before inverting onto a wire rack to cool completely.